Tracks

 Kernel Fuzzing

-You will assemble a working fuzzing lab, tune coverage, and triage high-signal crashes.
-Emphasis is on reproducibility and disciplined root-cause analysis.
+Assemble a working fuzzing lab, tune coverage, and triage meaningful crashes with an emphasis on reproducibility and disciplined root-cause analysis.

 • Syzkaller setup and corpus tuning